-Start your day the right way with a quality coffee and breakfast at Stable Coffee & Kitchen, housed in the landmark red brick building in Currumbin called Cornerstone Stores.
+Start your day the right way with a quality coffee and breakfast at Stable Coffee & Kitchen, housed in the red brick building in Currumbin called Cornerstone Stores.
 It’s a much loved cultural space for locals and visitors alike with a welcoming community vibe and a sunny courtyard where you can enjoy your morning meal.
-For a healthy, hearty option try the Scandi Breakfast.
-For something lighter, the Breakkie Up & Go smoothie is a winner.
-Enjoy a spot of retail therapy after your meal and browse the tempting selection of boutiques at Cornerstone.
+Enjoy a spot of retail therapy afterwards browse the tempting selection of boutiques at Cornerstone.

-A short drive from Palmy is Dust Temple, an old warehouse, newly-refurbished into a creative haven that’s part gallery, part café, part performance space.
-Peruse the eclectic mix of art on display, grab a beetroot turmeric latte and nestle down on a comfy couch as you chat all things art, while listening to some sweet acoustic jams.
-Next, head around the corner to Iron & Resin Garage for a spot of lunch with the cool kids.
-Here, motorbikes reign supreme, and you’ll notice this from the get go as the Harleys, Indians and everything in between come roaring into the driveway.
+Dust Temple in Currumbin is an old warehouse, newly-refurbished into a creative haven that’s part gallery, part café, part performance space.
+Peruse the eclectic mix of art on display, grab a coffee and a pastry and nestle down on a comfy couch – often to the soundtrack of live music.
+Next, head around the corner to Iron & Resin Garage for a spot of lunch.
+This venue doubles as a meeting place/ retail space/ hang out for motorbike enthusiasts.
+You’ll see a row of shiny machines lined up outside.
 Check out the retail store stocked with edgy riding accessories and apparel, then fuel up with a big juicy burger or our perennial fave – a good ol’ toasted sanga.

-Fancy yourself a bit of an art critic?
-Then grab your best beret and pondering face, and head to 19 Karen Contemporary Artspace, tucked away in the Mermaid Beach industrial estate.
-This converted warehouse is now a thriving contemporary art gallery – the largest in the city in fact – that showcases a number of epic Australian and international artists and exhibitions.
+Tucked away in the Mermaid Beach industrial estate, 19 Karen Contemporary Artspace was once a warehouse but is now a thriving contemporary art gallery that showcases a number of epic Australian and international artists and exhibitions.
 While meandering through the space, you’ll peruse some seriously striking pieces – from brightly painted Pop art and Expressionistic pieces, to gnarly street art styles and everything in between.
 19 Karen is a Gold Coast gem that’s a must-do for any avid art lover.

-Homemade boho threads, Moroccan-esque wares, handcrafted trinkets, health conscious food trucks, and the strum of an acoustic guitar and raspy vocals as your soundtrack; no, you’re not in Bondi – welcome to this little gem we call The Village Markets.
+Fashion and jewellery from local designers, Moroccan homewares, handcrafted trinkets, health conscious food trucks and the strum of an acoustic guitar as your soundtrack – welcome to this little gem we call The Village Markets.
 Pick up a fresh brew and acai bowl on your way in and spend the morning moseying through alfresco stalls, chatting with local creatives and soaking in the feel-good Sunday vibes.
-Once you’ve got a taste for our laid-back coastal lifestyle of today, it’s time to take it back in time a little – to the Dreamtime if you wanna be specific…
+Once you’ve got a taste for our laid-back coastal lifestyle of today, it’s time to take it back in time – to the Dreamtime to be precise…

 A quest into Gold Coast culture isn’t complete without a stopover at Jellurgal Aboriginal Cultural Centre.
 Nestled on the Tally side of the Burleigh Headland, Jellurgal is the place to go to immerse yourself in the Indigenous culture of days gone by.
 Take the two-hour tour and learn the story of the Yugambeh people, who have lived here for thousands and thousands of years.
 Follow the guided walk through the ‘Dreaming Mountain’s’ lush bushland, spot culturally significant sights, watch a traditional smoking ceremony, and hear ancient creation stories of The Dreamtime.
 Once the tour’s wrapped, you’ll be left feeling invigorated, inspired and even more smitten with this magical corner of the Coast.

-Although a new kid on the block, Mo’s Desert Clubhouse has already earned itself a rep for being quite the creative hub, with its chilled vibes, top notch tunes, and mixed-bag bohemian décor, all sprinkled with that hipster charm (and hint of cowboy) we all know and love.
-To be frank, this hangout is home to some rather cool shindigs, such as live music gigs showcasing upcoming indie artists, art exhibitions, and crafternoon get-togethers.
-Mo’s also doubles as a space where musos can meet up for a jam sesh or creative collab – they’re all about getting those feel-good juices flowing.
+Mo’s Desert Clubhouse has earned itself a rep for being quite the creative hub, with its chilled vibes, top notch tunes and mixed-bag bohemian décor, all sprinkled with hipster charm and hint of cowboy aesthetic.
+This hangout is home to some cool shindigs, such as live music gigs showcasing upcoming indie artists, art exhibitions, and crafternoon get-togethers.
+Mo’s also doubles as a co-working space and houses a rehearsal studio where musos can meet up for a jam or creative collaboration.
+This place is a hotbed for Gold Coast culture.